-THE MEN IN PETTICOATS IN LONDON.-A London letter to the World has the following regarding the mysterious men in petticoats;
+THE MEN IN PETTICOATS IN LONDON.-London letter to the World has the following

-They were taken before the magistrate at Bow street and there charged-the 'ladies' with being men disguised in female apparel, and the men with being in their company for an unlawful purpose.
-'Why, they are ladies!' exclaimed the magistrate, after keenly looking at them as they stood before him; 'the officers, I fear, have made an awkward mistake.'
-The 'ladies,' however, confessed that they were men, but said that they had been simply amusing themselves for a lark.
-The magistrate was inclined to take this view of the case, and dismiss the prisoners; but the prosecutor made a private communication to him and he remanded them for further examination.
+London letter to regarding the mysterious men in petticoats.
+They were taken before the magistrate at Bow street and there charged-the "ladies" with being men disguised in female apparel, and the men with being in their company for an unlawful purpose.
+"Why, they are ladies!" exclaimed the magistrate, after keenly looking at them as they stood before him; "the offi-cers, I fear, have made an awkward mistake."
+The "ladies," however, confessed that they were men, but said that they had been simply amusing themselves for a lark.
+The magis-trate was inclined to take this view of the case, and dismiss the prisoners; but the prosecutor made a private communication to him and he remanded them for further examination.
+Since then, day after day, the vonce remanded them for further examination.
 Since then, day after day, the young men have been brought up for examination and a most astonishing and ludicrous story was revealed.
-For more than six months the two young men, whose names are Park and Boulton, have been living in apartments together as ladies, deceiving even their landlord and the servants who waited on them by the excellence of their disguise.
-In their apartments were found the most complete and expensive collections of ladies wearing apparel-walking suits, evening and ball costumes, bonnets, chignons, curls, gloves, corsets and underclothing, rouge, pearl powder, jewelry, &c.
+For more than six months the two young men, whose names are Park and Boulton, have been living in apartments together as ladies, deceiv-ing even their landlord and the servants who waited on them by the excellence of their dis-guise.
+In their apartments were found the most complete and expensive collections of la-dies wearing apparel-walking suits, evening and ball costumes, bonnets, chignons, curls, gloves, corsets and underclothing, rouge, pearl powder, jewelry, &c.

-ing even their landlord and the servants who waited on them by the excellence of their disguise.
-In their apartments were found the most complete and expensive collections of ladies wearing apparel-walking suits, evening and ball costumes, bonnets, chignons, curls, gloves, corsets and underclothing, rouge, pearl powder, jewelry, &c.

-It was found that they had a very extensive acquaintance among the young bloods of the town, and that noblemen were among their intimates.
-Witness after witness came forward and told how they had met these "young ladies" at the theatres, in the parks, at the races and elsewhere, had been tascinated by sheir beauty and their grace, and had managed to make their acquaintance.
-One witness said that he visited them in company with Lord Arthur Clinton, and that although Railian was chanting woman; and Lord Arthur Clinton as a fastinating woman; and Lord Arthur Clinton as a fastinating woman; and Lord Arthur Clinton as a fastinating woman; and Lord Arthur Clinton appeared to be jealous of me.
-Boulton went on with me in such a flirting way that I was induced to kiss him, never suspecting that he was a man."
-There was no end of such evidence as this; but still nothing serious was proved against the prisoners until Saturday last, and people wondered what it all meant.
-On Saturday, however, your correspondent received a hint that the denouement was at hand, and he went down to the Bow Street Police Court to hear and see for himself.
+and ball costumes, bonnets, chignons, curls, gloves, corsets and underclothing, rouge, pearl powder, jewelry, &c.
+It was found that they had a very extensive equaintance among the young bloods of the town, and that nohemen were among their in-timates.
+Witness after witness came forward and told how they had met these "young ladies" at the theatres, in the parks, at the races and elsewhere, had been fascinated by their beauty and their grace, and had managed to make their acquaintance.
+One witness said that he visited them in company with Lord Arthur Clinton, and that although Boulton was on this occasion dressed in men's clothes, both himselt and Lord Arthur were convinced that he was a woman.
+"I treated Boulton as a fas-cinating woman; and Lord Arthur Clinton ap-peared to be jealous of me.
+Boulton went on with me in such a flirting way that I was in-duced to kiss him, never suspecting that he was a man."
+There was no end of such evi-dence as this; but still nothing serious was proved against the prisoners until Saturday interced propher work of the still meant.